twse/bobsgame-fonts/Pixel Sans.md

 * Yūrei Yashiki No Nijūyon Jikan

 ### Nintendo 3DS
 * Hyrule Warriors Legends – This font is used in the Japanese version only.
-Not used in its predecessor for Wii U or the Nintendo Switch title “Hyrule Warriors: Age of Calamity”.
+Not used in the Wii U version or the Switch version “Hyrule Warriors: Age of Calamity”.
 * Pokémon Omega Ruby & Alpha Sapphire – Used during battles.
-Not used in its predecessor for Game Boy Advance.
+Not used in the Game Boy Advance version.
 * Pokémon Sun & Moon – Used during battles.
 * Pokémon Ultra Sun & Ultra Moon – Used during battles.
 * Pokémon X & Y – Used during battles.